What Is Lunesta Withdrawal?

 Withdrawal symptoms occur because the user becomes mentally and physically dependent on Lunesta.
 When they stop using it, their body slowly rids itself of the drug and must find ways to remain functional without it.

 This process can be very painful and dangerous, sometimes leading to further medical problems if not monitored by a doctor.
-The withdrawal process often leaves people feeling very restless, irritable and even physically sick as a result of being without the drug.
+The withdrawal process often leaves people feeling very restless, irritable, and anxious, and also causes sweating and abnormal dreams, as a result of being without the drug.
 For this reason, medical detox is always recommended over quitting alone.

 Please call for help finding a treatment center with medical detox services.

 Symptoms Of Withdrawal